The Hustle: One Team and Ten Lives in Black and White

 Winner of the 2011 Washington State Book Award for Biography/Memoir

 The experiment was dreamed up by two fathers, one white, one black.
 What would happen, they wondered, if they mixed white players from an elite Seattle private school and black kids from the inner city on a basketball team?
 The team’s season unfolded like a perfectly scripted sports movie: The ragtag group of boys gelled together to win the league championship.
 The experiment was deemed a success.

 But was it?
 How did crossing lines of class, race, and wealth affect the lives of these ten boys?

 Two decades later, Doug Merlino, who played on the team, returned to find his teammates.
-The result is a complex, gripping, and at times unsettling story.
-An instant classic of narrative nonfiction, The Hustle tells the stories of ten teammates set before a background of sweeping social and economic change, capturing the ways race, money, and opportunity shape our lives.
+A complex, gripping, and at times unsettling story, The Hustle tells the stories of ten teammates set before a background of sweeping social and economic change, capturing the ways race, money, and opportunity shape our lives.

 Buy the book:

 “Mindful of the lessons of Du Bois, Dr. King, and others, Doug Merlino shatters post-race fantasies and bears witness to immigrant and African-American struggles, past and present, and weaves them into a captivating, unsentimental and sometimes tragic story of dreams realized, deferred and/or destroyed.”—Nigel Hatton, University of California, Merced